typegoose/typegoose/docs/guides/advanced/deepkit-type.md

 As you can see from these code examples, there is:

 * an `access` or "grouping" definition needed to ouput the required properties for any serializing or deserializing.
 The `@deepkit/type` author suggests not using groupings at all, as they cause `@deepkit/type`'s performance to deteriorate.
+[See Offical Documentation for Reference](https://deepkit.io/documentation/type/serialization#groups), official quote:
+  >  Note: Using grouped serialization is much slower than regular serialization.
+If performance is important, consider rearranging your data into multiple classes instead.
 * a `Mongodb.ObjectId` decorator (`@t.mongoId`) is built into `@deepkit/type`'s decorators.

 The `@deepkit/type`'s author also suggests not putting passwords or other confidential data directly inside entities that have mainly public access.
 It is better to put them in their own class or classes, so they can be handled without the grouping feature.
 This allows for the performance of serialization and deserialization to be much better and you can control who sees the confidential data more appropriately i.e. not via serialization steps.